larrylawl/larrylawl.github.io/_posts/2023-08-28-rag-tricks.md

 ## Prepending document title to your chunks
 Every document has a document title (eg file name) and is chunked.
 One way to improve retrieval is to prepend the document title to each chunk.

-Here's the quanitative results without prepending:
+Here's the quantitative results without prepending:

 | Metric                                | Single Hop   | Table Related   | Multi Hop   | Weighted Avg   |
 | ------------------------------------- | ------------ | --------------- | ----------- | --------------- |
 | Cosine Similarity (Instructor-XL)    | 0.8114       | 0.8559          | 0.8667      | 0.8371          |